 - Algernon from Fallout 2 blows every other tinkerer in the game out of the water.
 He'll perform just about any upgrade in the game—Mega Power Fists, Turbo Plasma Rifles, improved flamer fuel, and more—for zero cost, and he's available in one of the biggest towns in the game, guarded by two dogs who won't attack.
 Even better, his scripting gives automatically fills the magazine of any gun you give him to upgrade.

-- Kind of subverted in Fallout 3; there are no blacksmiths, but some merchants will offer to repair your weapons and armor in exchange for bottle caps, Fallout's currency.
+- Downplayed in Fallout 3; there are no blacksmiths, but some merchants will offer to repair your weapons and armor in exchange for bottle caps, Fallout's currency.
 But no merchant have a perfect 100 repair skill.
 Only you, the player, can have that through leveling, making you the best repairman in the state.

 - Fallout: New Vegas, specifically Honest Hearts, introduces the New Canaanites.
 Mormons who are known for their high quality .45 caliber weapons, especially their .45 Auto Pistols (M 1911 A 1).
 This is actually a Truth in Television as Browning basically created most modern firearms for the Mormon community to defend themselves.
 They just take it to Planet of Hats levels in New Vegas.